Studio Signpost

 St. Signpost Co., Ltd. (株式会社スタジオ サインポスト, Kabushiki-gaisha Sutajio Sainposuto) is an animation studio subsidiary of Pierrot.
 The studio is an associate-member of The Association of Japanese Animations.

 History

-The company was founded in 1959 as an advertising agency by Keiji Kusano and stepped into the anime industry in 1989.
+The company was founded in 1959 as a magazine advertising agency and stepped into the anime industry in 1989 by Keiji Kusano and Yoshikazu Tochihira.
 In 1993, the company took on the name Studio Kikan and released their first animated works Shima Shima Tora no Shimajirou.
 In 1996, the company established Arms as a separate studio to focus on adult animation and subcontracted animation work.

 The studio became a subsidiary of Pierrot in 2008 and changed its name to Pierrot Plus in 2009.
 Kusano stepping down as CEO to become a chairman, and was replaced by CEO of Arms, Osamu Shimizu.

 On September 20, 2019, the company changed its name to Studio Signpost.
 Ken Hagino, who had worked at Pierrot as animation producer was appointed as the new CEO.
 In conjunction with this change, the official website of Arms was closed down, and the company was later dissolved on October 6, 2020.